tsang-research/tsang-research.github.io/index.md

 {: #community-participation}

 - **PolyU Student Representative:** Represented student interests in university governance.
-- **Scout Council:** Awarded with Professor Edmond Ko Scholarships for Student Mentoring by HKUST.
+- **Junior Mentor:** Served as an active Student Councilor and Mindfulness Ambassador.
+Recipient of the *Professor Edmond Ko Scholarship for Student Mentoring* at HKUST.
-- **Junior Mentor:** Supported youth leadership and community programs.
+- **Scout Council:** Supported youth leadership and community programs in local community.

 ## News